khzg/ChatGPT/README.md

 Access ChatGPT from extension without popup.

-*menu right click opens the last site you used.
 <br />
 *right-click on extenstion after installing and click on the pin to toolbar.
 <br />